dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

   _configDBR() async {
     /// Create an instance of barcode reader.
     _barcodeReader = await DCVBarcodeReader.createInstance();
+    /// Create an instance of camera enhancer.
+    _cameraEnhancer = await DCVCameraEnhancer.createInstance();

+    /// When overlayVisible is set to true, the decoded barcodes will be highlighted with overlays.
+    _cameraView.overlayVisible = true;

     /// Receive the barcode decoding results and store the result in object decodeResults _barcodeReader.receiveResultStream().listen((List<BarcodeResult> res) {